Common resume mistakes

 Official shortened name: Virginia Tech

-Some individuals use both: the full name followed by the shorter name in parentheses, which you'll see commonly in our samples.
+To be on the safe side, you may wish to use both: the full name followed by the shorter name in parentheses, which you'll see commonly in our samples.

 |DO include the location as "Blacksburg, Virginia" (or you may abbreviate state names).|